The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Historical remarks

 \subsubsection{Analysis}

-Proofs in this family are based on the existence of a global minimum $z_0$ of $|F|$ and some local argument from complex analysis showing that $F(z_0)=0$ (d'Alembert 1746, Argand 1814, Cauchy 1820).
+Early proofs in this family are based on the existence of a global minimum $z_0$ of $\abs{F}$ and some local argument from complex analysis showing that $F(z_0)=0$ (d'Alembert 1746, Argand 1814, Cauchy 1820).
 See Remmert \cite[\textsection 2]{Remmert:1991} for a presentation in its historical context, or Rudin \cite[chap.\,8]{Rudin:1976} in the context of a modern analysis course.
-In its most succinct form, this is formulated by Liouville's theorem for entire functions.
-Such arguments are in general not constructive; for constructive refinements see \cite[\textsection 2.5]{Remmert:1991}.
+The most succinct formulation follows from Liouville's theorem for entire functions.

+These existence proofs are in general not constructive and do not indicate the location of zeros.
+For a discussion of constructive refinements see \cite[\textsection 2.5]{Remmert:1991}.